blackdataca/VlcBatchConvertCommand/README.md

 # VLC Batch Convert Command
-Powershell command line for batch converting file using VLC By default, the script converts all *.mts files to *.mp4 under currect directory recursively
+Powershell command line for batch converting file using VLC By default, the script converts all *.mts files to *.mp4 under currect directory and sub-directories recursively.

 ## Run in Powershell
 ```